-Nothing much beats a view with a hue.
+Few things beat a view with a hue.
 Explore regional Victoria to see the sun set over mountains, ocean, plains and parks.
-Pack a rug and a picnic, a thermos and a camp chair, go it alone or share the moment on Instagram.
+Pack a rug and a picnic, a thermos and a camp chair.
+Go it alone or share the moment with friends on Instagram.

-Head to one of our top spots and look west, to be the envy of all of your IG friends:
+Head to one of our top spots and look west as the sun drops down.

 Boroka Lookout, Grampians National Park